 THE CENTER FOR SELF-RELIANCE FOOD PANTRIES:

-Instead of operating as ‘choice’ pantries, CSR will be preparing pre-made bags for sidewalk pick up on Mondays, Tuesdays, and Thursdays, 11:00-4:00PM.
+Instead of operating as ‘choice’ pantries, CSR will be preparing pre-made bags for sidewalk pick up on Mondays, Tuesdays, and Thursdays, from 11:00-4:00PM out of our temporary new location at the Federal Street School at 125 Federal Street.
 We will do our best to get food to all those that need it.
 413-773-5029